Tired of Bar Prep? Guarantee Motivation to Beat the Bar Exam with These 5 Reminders

 You try to solve a question and feel like shit because you didn’t get it right.

 GOOD!
 When you get punched in the gut, that’s a signal to adapt.
 Learn something from it.
-Don’t run away or move on to the next match just to get beat up again.
+Don’t run away or move on to the next match just to get beat up again for no reason.

 You don’t get upset that you aren’t as strong as your sparring partner yet.
 You learn from getting in the mock ring and sparring with someone who has graciously offered to let you test your skills.